aws-powertools/powertools-lambda-python/docs/quickstart.md

 [INFO]  2021-11-22T15:32:02.145Z        ba3bea3d-fe3a-45db-a2ce-72e813d55b91    Request from unknown received
 ```

 So far, so good!
 To make things easier, we want to add extra context to the logs.
 We can extract it from a lambda context or an event passed to lambda handler at the time of invocation.
-We have to make sure that we always add those specific attributes wherever a logger is used.
+We add those specific attributes wherever a logger is used.
 Can we ensure that the required attributes are added automatically on our behalf without having to move them around?
 Yes!
 Powertools Logger to the rescue :-)
 === "app.py"

     ```python hl_lines="1 6 13 19 23"